If you are not redirected within 30 seconds, please click here to continue.

 Classic cars primarily have certain points in favour of them compared to a regular car insurance.

 1) Premiums are low: For your classic car to have classic car insurance, it needs to be driven with caution whenever it is driven.
 Thus, premiums are often lower.
 Compared to modified/customized cars, premiums for classic cars less.

 Remember that your Thunderbird can still be on the road with a normal car insurance with minimum coverage if it is going to be your primary vehicle.

 2) The agreed value: If you know the value of your ’57 Chevrolet, and are able to communicate this to your provider by having a vehicle appraisal, the insurance company will match that value and will be paid in the event of a total loss.

 Of course, your Corvette is important to you.
 It is your most valuable possession.
-The easiest way to get the cheapest insurance quotes is to shop around online and compare quotes.
+The easiest way to get the cheapest insurance quotes is to shop around online, calculate your rates and compare quotes.
 Once you get your quotes, some personalized questions will help determine the value and the coverage.
 There are a lot of requirements and restrictions, but don’t take your classic car out on the road without insuring it first.
 If you own an eligible vehicle, you should have the coverage to protect it.
 And if you plan to make your classic car your daily ride, be sure to get a standard auto insurance policy out on the vehicle so its fully protected.